 1971-S Proof Eisenhower Dollar - Normal "R"

-On most issues of the San Francisco 1971-S proof Eisenhower dollar, the "R" in LIBERTY has a serif at the bottom of the vertical leg.
-This is easily identified by two artistic protrusions from the bottom of the vertical leg on the R. This is the most common die variety because it is exactly as the designer created it.
+On most issues of the San Francisco 1971-S Proof Eisenhower dollar, the "R" in LIBERTY has a serif at the bottom of the vertical leg.
+This is easily identified by two artistic protrusions from the bottom of the vertical leg on the R. These coins were struck early in the life of the die before it began to wear out.
+The strike and cameo contrast are usually bold and clear.
+This is the most common die variety because it is exactly as the designer created it.

 02 of 07